 - Severin’s Blu-ray includes a soundtrack CD.
 It is included in “The Complete Lenzi/Baker Giallo Collection” box set with So Sweet...
 So Perverse (1969), A Quiet Place to Kill (1970) and Knife of Ice (1972).

-- 88 Films’ “The italian Collection” Blu-ray includes a booklet with writing by Francesco Massaccesi (“The Satirical Class: Society, Satire and Guilt in Umberto Lenzi’s ‘Orgasmo’”) and Mia Boffey (“Orgasmic Pleasures”).
+- 88 Films’ “The italian Collection” Blu-ray includes a 16-page booklet with writing by Francesco Massaccesi (“The Satirical Class: Society, Satire and Guilt in Umberto Lenzi’s ‘Orgasmo’”) and Mia Boffey (“Orgasmic Pleasures”).

 ~ Have you spotted a mistake or would like to suggest a disc be added?
 Let us know ~